It’s a common term, but let’s look at what it really means by breaking the word hypothyroidism apart.

 It’s not about falling anywhere in those so-called normal ranges, and doctors don’t understand that, dismissing your hypothyroid state by proclaiming you are “normal”.
-It’s about where you fall in those ranges, alongside your clear symptoms.
+What it is about is where you fall in those ranges, alongside your clear symptoms.
 This is where you need to be comparing your lab results to the Lab Values page on Stop the Thyroid Madness.

 Problems associated with being hypothyroid

-Sadly, the longer we are hypothyroid, the more problems we end up having.
+Sadly, the longer patients are hypothyroid, the more problems they end up having.
 This can be also true with being on the worst way to treat hypothyroidism: T4-only medications like Synthroid or Levothyroxine, say patients.
 It’s individual which of the below will happen in a hypothyroid state.